therealOri/Genter/README.md

 > - Added a password manager for your passwords!
 (All stored locally).
 > - AES salted encryption is what is being used to store the passwords.
 > - The AES encryption is also being encoded before storrage.
+> - Storing certain variables in a .env file for you to make things more secure.
+(Both salt and password need to be changed)
 >

 __ __